helbonygaard/DataAppTest/README.md

 ## Introduction

 bqplot is a 2-D visualization system for Jupyter, based on the constructs of the *Grammar of Graphics*.

-## Goals

--   provide a unified framework for 2-D visualizations with a pythonic API.
--   provide a sensible API for adding user interactions (panning, zooming, selection, etc)
+In the examples folder project specific notebooks and content is added

-Two APIs are provided
+## Two APIs are provided

 - Users can build custom visualizations using the internal object model, which is inspired by the constructs of the Grammar of Graphics (figure, marks, axes,